 The renewable secured debentures will constitute the senior secured debt of GWG Holdings.
-The payment of principal and interest on the debentures will
+The payment of principal and interest on the debentures will be:

-- pari passu with the approximately \$52.7 million in principal amount of subsidiary secured notes previously issued by our subsidiary GWG Life as of September 30, 2011 (see the caption "-Collateral Security" below); - structurally junior to the present and future obligations owed by our subsidiary DLP Funding II under the revolving credit facility with Autobahn/DZ Bank (including the approximately \$55.7 million outstanding as of September 30, 2011 under such facility); and - structurally junior to the present and future claims of creditors of our subsidiaries, other than GWG Life, including trade creditors.
+- pari passu with the approximately \$60.6 million in principal amount of subsidiary secured notes previously issued by our subsidiary GWG Life (see the caption "-Collateral Security" below); - structurally junior to the present and future obligations owed by our subsidiary DLP Funding II under the revolving credit facility with Autobahn/DZ Bank (including the approximately \$48.2 million presently outstanding under such facility); and - structurally junior to the present and future claims of creditors of our subsidiaries, other than GWG Life, including trade creditors.